readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 towards everybody else.
 Each of these particular relations of command and servitude are merely particular modes of expression of Elizabeth's power to rule.
-At the same time Alice, Bob, Charley, Eve, etc. are all mutually replaceable, they are all Elizabeth's subjects and count as particular expressions of this.
+At the same time Alice, Bob, Charley, Eve, etc. are all mutually replaceable insofar they are all Elizabeth's subjects and count as particular expressions of this in their relation to Elizabeth.

 Relative to those arguments above against the objective theory of value, we hence have to say: while the definite proportions and quantities might change, what remains is the quality of apples to access chairs.
 Furthermore, the relations between apples and other commodities might change as well, but what remains is the quality of apples to be exchangeable for them.
-Quantitatively a lot might change, but the quality of the apple to be exchangeable for, to grant access to, any part of social wealth — given enough apples — remains.
-What gives apples this power?
+Quantitatively a lot might change, but the quality of the apple to be exchangeable for or to grant access to any part of social wealth (given enough apples) remains.
+What is it about the apple that allows this?

 > 127:2 Let us now take two commodities, for example corn and iron.
 Whatever
 > their exchange relation may be, it can always be represented by an equation in